 Tour options: Stonehenge & Bath day trip from London

-Bradford-Upon-Avon is a quant village on the River Avon.
+Bradford-on-Avon is a quant village on the River Avon.
 Although the center of town is picturesque with old fashioned buildings and winding streets, it was the houses on the adjacent hill that were most alluring.

 These houses were only accessible by foot paths, with each house having their own garden and sitting area in the front.
-Being just a hundred feet up also provided a panoramic view of Bradford-Upon-Avon.
+Being just a hundred feet up also provided a panoramic view of Bradford-on-Avon.

 Parking: We parked on one of the side streets off Winsley Road for free.

 Uffington White Horse is a 110 meter Bronze Age chalk figure best seen from the sky.
 It was created by digging large trenches and filling them up with crushed white chalk.
 Although you can’t see the entire Uffington White Horse figure, it is worth a quick stop on your way from Bath to Oxford.

 Other attractions accessible by foot are Dragon Hill where England’s patron saint St. George allegedly slew the dragon, Neolithic period burial mounds and Uffington Castle.